iliailinskii/test-cases/README.md

 3. Big graph assortment from bars to maps.

 In cases when you need to build a lot of graphs, I highly recommend writing the graph generator method and automating this process to make your script even more concise.

+*Reassume scripts*

+I do recommend not sending your "analytical platform" as a solution to the hiring managers.
+It might work clearly for you, as soon as you have constructed it, but for a manager, it can be too complicated.
+You should understand that an examinator manager usually does not have plenty of free time.
+I consider that the best practice is to provide a shorter decision and either hide your "analytical platform" or add it at the end of the solution.

+In the shorter version place all your analysis in the logic sequence and leave only the parts which lead to the result skipping analysis without outcomes.

+*Tune visualisations*

+As I said before I highly recommend [plotly](https://plotly.com/python/).
+However, you are free to choose any instrument.

+The thing you should keep in mind is that every graph must have:
+* Head title
+* Legend
+* Axis names
+* Description of how to read it

+Also, data have to be:
+* Visually separated
+* Not overloaded with the content
+* Not be misinterpreted

+Use the correct graphs:
+* Barchart or piecharts for structure
+* Line charts for time series
+* Box plot, scatter plot, bars for distributions
+* Maps for geo-data
+* Tables for the multimetric comparisons

+etc

+*Make presentation*

+*Create a solution pack*